eik-1/ECDSA-Node/readme.md

 4. Now you should be able to visit the app at http://127.0.0.1:5173/

 ### Server

+The server will verify the signature and perform the transaction

 The server folder contains a node.js server using [express](https://expressjs.com/).
 To run the server, follow these steps: